Nepali Community in Bay Area, NYF’s Board of Directors

 For more about Olga’s memoir, Olga’s Promise: One Woman’s Commitment to the Children of Nepal.
 Email Olga Murray.

-Christopher T. Heffelfinger (Interim Chair/Secretary) formally joined NYF’s board of directors in September 2014 but he is no stranger to the organization.
+Christopher T. Heffelfinger (Interim Chair/Chair Elect/Secretary) formally joined NYF’s board of directors in September 2014 but he is no stranger to the organization.
+Chris is a partner on senior status in the San Francisco law office of Berman Tabacco, where his practice emphasizes securities and antitrust litigation.
+Chris has also served as a board member for Legal Aid at Work from 2010 to the present where he served as Chair of Development & as a member of the Executive Committee from 2015-20.
+He also served as a board member from 2013-2018 of the Mountain Play Association, and as Board Chair in his final year.
 His father, Tot Heffelfinger, served as one of the founding members of NYF’s board in 1990.
-Chris is an attorney in the San Francisco office of Berman Tabacco, now serving as “of counsel” and continuing to specialize in securities and antitrust litigation.
-Chris has also served as a board member for Legal Aid at Work in San Francisco and as a board member and Chair of the Development Committee, and as a board member for the Mountain Play Association where he served as Chair in his final year.
 Chris lives with his wife Amanda in San Rafael while maintaining a home office in Sausalito.
-He has a son James who upon completing commissioned service in the U.S. Navy is set to complete his MBA at business school, and a step-daughter Alexandra who is pursuing an acting career.
-Chris enjoys hiking, playing the piano, and the company of good friends & family.
+He has a son James who upon completing commissioned service in the U.S. Navy is set to complete his MBA at business school, & a step-daughter Alexandra who is pursuing an acting career.
+Chris enjoys hiking, playing the piano, & the company of good friends & family.

 Stuart H. Harden (Treasurer) has over 50 years of accounting experience, including 30 years as a forensic accountant and expert witness.
 He is currently a partner in the forensic accounting and financial consulting firm of Hemming Morse, LLP.
 He has extensive experience as an auditor and consultant to nonprofit organizations, which he hopes will prove helpful to NYF.
 Stu is a former member of the Emerging Issues Task force of the Financial Accounting Standards Board, the Auditing Standards Board and the Accounting Standards Executive Committee, as well as numerous other professional groups.
 He is a Certified Public Accountant in California and New York, Certified in Financial Forensics by the American Institute of CPAs, and a Certified Fraud Examiner.
 Stu and his wife Diana were raised in Kansas but have resided in California for 40 years.
 He and Diana have two adult sons and three grandchildren.